dobb2/social_network_system_design/README.md

 * browsing popular locations
 * view posts from a specified location
 * view traveler feed
+* the user chooses the location for the post from a map

 ### Non-functional requirements:

 *  linear growth during the year to 10 000 000 DAU
-*  on average, 15 percent of users publish 2 posts per day
+*  only 15 percent of users make posts, each averaging 2 posts each
-*  on average, 30 percent of users rate 5 posts per day
+*  only 30 percent of users rate posts, each averaging 5 posts per day
-*  on average, 5 percent of users comment 3 posts per day
+*  only 5 percent of users comment posts, each averaging 3 posts per day
-*  users view an average of 15 posts per day
+*  all users view an average of 15 posts per day
 *  availability 99,99%
 *  CIS region of use
 *  always keep the data (posts, comments, rates)